 There’s a collective joy in the air and I look to Erin.
 “Kyla will be running our booth tonight.
 Make sure she doesn’t screw it up.”

-Kyla squawks and Erin leans forward to see her over me.
+Kyla yssa something under her breath and Erin leans forward to address her.
 “It’s easy, Kyla.
 All you really have to know how to do is count change.
 I can show you.”

 I choke out a laugh and stare at her, despite the looks that the others are giving me.
 “What…?”